 Here is a closer look at them.
 They are made from birch bark collected on my property and dried beach roses collected by the sea in Maine.
 They smell wonderful.
 The back of the bodice is laced up with pale pink thread.
-You can find this one-of-a-kind fairy dress with a custom hanger at The Flower Goddess in Rockland ($45).

 *Excerpt from The Story of Fairyfoot by Francis Browne (Through The Fairy Halls of My Bookhouse, Chicago Publishers, The Bookhouse for Children, 1920)